leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 ---
-title:  "How the internet happened - book review"
+title:  "How the internet happened, book summary"
 tags: []
 published: false
 ---

 ## Takeaway

+There's a lot of similarity between early internet trends and things that are popular today.

 <style>
       .iframe-container {